 Cloud computing has a metering capability which controls, monitors and reports the use of resources.
 This results in audited reports for both the provider and the consumer showing exactly how much hard disk was used, which services were accessed and for how many hours.
 The implication for companies that use cloud computing means they pay only for what they use which is very cost-efficient for business operations.

-These essential characteristics of cloud computing when applied to CRM means, that among other things, companies can avail of software-as-a-service (SaaS) CRM solutions.
+These essential characteristics of cloud computing when applied to CRM means, that among other things, companies can avail of software-as-a-service (SaaS) CRM solutions such as Microsoft Dynamics 365.
 This spares them the task of buying, installing and upgrading software.
 Together with reduced IT capital expenditures, trimmed down operating costs and increased storage, cloud computing gives companies the freedom that comes from not having to see to issues such as server updates.
-The freedom that comes from putting into operation cloud computing and CRM equates to companies having a better opportunity?focusing?on their products ? but most of all, their customers.
+The freedom that comes from putting into operation cloud computing and CRM equates to companies having a better opportunity focusing on their products but most of all, their customers.